 - 5 hot dog rolls

-Meanwhile, in a large skillet, add a tablespoon of oil and saute the onion for 2-3 minutes.
-Add the sauerkraut, vinegar, brown sugar, and Dijon mustard.
-Stir to combine and cook until heated through.
+- Meanwhile, in a large skillet, melt the butter and cook the onion until soft, about 5 minutes.
+Add the sauerkraut, vinegar, brown sugar, and mustard.
+Stir to combine and cook for 1-2 minutes until heated through.

-Serve the brats on buns with the sauerkraut.
+- Serve the brats on top of the kraut or with buns.

 - Canned sauerkraut does not need to be rinsed before using.
 Rinsing will remove some of the flavor, so only rinse if you prefer a milder taste.